zchee/golang-wiki/Projects.md

   * [go-osx-xattr](https://github.com/bitcartel/go-osx-xattr) - Package xattr wraps OS X functions to manipulate the extended attributes of a file, directory and symbolic link.
   * [inspect/os](https://github.com/square/inspect) - Metrics library for operating system measurements (Linux/MacOSX)
   * [service](https://github.com/kardianos/service) - Service will install / un-install, start / stop, and run a program as a service (daemon) on Windows/Linux and OSX.

+## Option Types

+* [opt](https://github.com/reiver/go-opt) - Package opt implements an optional-type, for the Go programming language.
+In other programming languages, an optional-type might be know as: a option type, or a maybe type.

 ## Other Random Toys, Experiments and Example Code